Random | Best Random Tools

 Poe spent much of the first half of 1849 in Virginia on lecture tours and attempted fundraising for his proposed journal and romancing Shelton, again proposing marriage continuously.
 Despite Sarah's children's objection and her deceased husband's will calling for a three-quarter forfeit of his estate in the event of remarriage, Sarah told Edgar she'd think it over while, in September 1849, he went to New York.
 She found out about Poe's October 7, 1849, death by reading about it in the newspaper.

-• Even In Death, Poe Was Still Victimized By Bizarre Bad Luck on Random Bizarre Facts About the Tragic Life of Edgar Allan Poe
+• Poe Lived With His Mother-In-Law Even After His Wife's Death on Random Bizarre Facts About the Tragic Life of Edgar Allan Poe

 New Random Displays Display All By Ranking